 Dog poo is rich in nutrients – wildflowers need low nutrient soil in which to flourish.
 Soils over enriched with dog poo encourage the growth of coarser plants such as nettles and thistles, which compete and outgrow specialist flora such as orchids.

-Volunteer workers – volunteers and reserves officers are responsible for maintaining the reserves through management work, such as meadow cutting, scrub control and coppicing.
+Volunteer workers and dog poo – volunteers and reserves officers are responsible for maintaining the reserves through management work, such as meadow cutting, scrub control and coppicing.
 Dog poo, however far in the bushes, under trees, or in the long grass can soon be found by unsuspecting hands or tools.
 If ingested dog poo can cause serious diseases in humans such as Canine Toxocariasis.

-Dog poo also placed in plastic bags then thrown into bushes or undergrowth is also a problem for nature as it damages the environment and can cause harm to wildlife, Nature Reserves are charities they work on a volunteer basis they get no money from the government in protecting the country side for future generations, and the cost of clearing dog poo in plastic bags from hedge rows is expensive and money the reserve cannot afford to waste and is a horrible job for a volunteer to do.
+Dog poo placed in plastic bags then thrown into bushes or undergrowth is also a problem for nature as it damages the environment and can cause harm to wildlife, Nature Reserves are charities they work on a volunteer basis they get no money from the government in protecting the country side for future generations, and the cost of clearing dog poo in plastic bags from hedge rows is expensive and money the reserve cannot afford to waste and is a horrible job for a volunteer to do.

 Other visitors – the reserves are used by all kinds of different people.
 Cleaning up after you dog prevents others taking the mess away on the bottom of their shoe, or in the case of a wheelchair user prevents the spread of poo from wheel to hand.